Everything we post on LinkedIn

 Article

-Istio ambient mode for AI
+Istio for AI Inference Routing

 Running a proxy on every AI inference pod wastes GPU memory you could be using for your models.
 Istio 1.29's ambient mode moves the proxy to a shared layer, cutting memory overhead by 70% while adding smart routing for AI workloads.
 We covered what's shipping now and what's coming next.
 If the article is too detailed, paste it into your AI agent and it'll give you the highlights.